clawpack/doc/doc/lagrangian_gauges.rst

 Specifying Lagrangian Gauges
 ----------------------------

-Gauges are normally added in `setrun.py` via lines of the form:
+:ref:`gauges` are normally added in `setrun.py` via lines of the form:

 ::